Tankred Dorst: Biography

-Tankred Dorst was born in Oberlind near Sonneberg, Thuringia.
+Tankred Dorst was born in Oberlind in Thuringia, Germany.

 Conscripted into the German army as a pupil at the age of 17, he was soon captured and incarcerated as a prisoner of war.
 Until 1947 he remained in British and American hands.
 By the time he was released from war captivity, his birthplace had become part of the Soviet sector of Germany.
 He met his family in West Germany and completed his schooling.
 In 1950 he began studying German literature, art history and theatre in Bamberg and Munich.
 Through the 1950s he wrote his first plays for the marionette theatre Das Kleine Spiel, (some together with composer Wilhelm Killmayer).
 After breaking off his studies, he worked in various capacities in theatre, film, radio and publishing houses.

 His first major plays were performed in 1960 in Lübeck, Mannheim and Heidelberg.
 Since then, his plays have been performed in the whole world.
 Dorst's work has been recognized with many prizes and distinctions, including the Gerhart Hauptmann Prize (1964), Prize of the City of Florence (1970), Literature Prize of the Bayerische Akademie der Künste (1983), Mülheimer Dramatikerpreis (1989), Georg Büchner Prize (1990), E.T.A.
-Hoffmann Prize (1996) and the city of Zurich's Max Frisch Prize (1998).
+Hoffmann Prize (1996) and the city of Zürich's Max Frisch Prize (1998).
 In 2006, he was awarded the Samuel Bogumil Linde Prize.
 He was awarded the European Prize for Literature (2008).
 Dorst held visiting professorships at universities in Germany, Australia and New Zealand.

 Dorst died on 1 June 2017 in Berlin.